Pirate Radio Stations

 Q: Do pirate radio stations still exist?

 Pirate radio is still around today in several unique formats.
-Some broadcasters class themselves as pirate radio stations because of the kind of music they share, even though they operate legally.
+Some broadcasters classify themselves as pirate radio stations because of the kind of music they share, even though they operate legally.

-Other pirate radio stations are still hosting music and programmes illegally – particularly within London.
+Other pirate radio stations still host music and programs illegally – particularly in London.

 Q: What is community radio?